sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-05-15-Testing-with-Reflections.md

 ## Reflection Overview

 Reflection is an aptly named tool that a Java program can use to "reflect" upon itself and retrieve information at runtime about the objects and classes that it consists of.
-This includes any class's fields, methods, and constructors, as well as any annotations that have been applied to it (e.g. `@Override`).
+This includes a class's fields, methods, and constructors, as well as any annotations that have been applied to it (e.g. `@Override`).

 If you have written any JUnit testing code, you have already used and benefited from reflection!
 Annotations